 Snug End by Philip Bird 4mm OO Gauge

 Snug End was inspired by a competition in the Homby Magazine to build a diorama in 3 square feet (432 Square inches).
 The baseboard is 45.4 in x 9.5 in (3 square feet) and is used at home like that, but for exhibitions two small extensions are added to each side to for a transient loco at the upper level and a third at the rear to simulate the mainline and to allow trains to be changed.

-The design is based on the Inglenook Shunting Puzzle and was redrawn many times to get it to fit within the area whilst enabling shunting with a diesel up to the size of a class 20/25.
-The track is hand built using SMP parts directly onto the plan and all the points are wyes of different radii (e.g. 2lin/24in).
+The design was based on the Inglenook Shunting Puzzle and was redrawn many times to get it to fit within the area whilst enabling shunting with a diesel up to the size of a class 20/25.
+The track was hand built using SMP parts directly onto the plan and all the points were wyes of different radii (e.g. 2lin/24in).

-Stock is mostly Bachmann with modified couplings to enable hands free uncoupling.
-The operators will be pleased to show how this is done.
-Operation is normally DCC with sound but it can also be analogue DC.
+Stock was mostly Bachmann with modified couplings to enable hands free uncoupling.
+Operation is normally DCC with sound but it could also be analogue DC.
 The layout was constructed by Graham Gatehouse who is a master at small and micro.

 Southdown Bus Depot by Vincent Tweed

 A static display of a busy summer’s day at a Southdown bus depot in a Sussex seaside town modelled in 4mm to the foot scale was accompanied by Vincent’s first foray into 1/148 and N Gauge.
 Drewitt’s Hall was a National Trust property with a railway line (now just for freight) running nearby.
 Lord Alan Drewitt is seen driving his Vauxhall Cresta estate along a private drive to his own wing of the ancestral pile as Southdown coaches and other vehicles congregate on the Visitor Centre